FokkeZB/Meetup/README.md

 // total number of items matching the get request
 $total_count = $response->meta->total_count;

-$events = $response->results;

-foreach ($events as $event) {
+foreach ($response->results as $event) {
 	echo $event->name . ' at ' . date('Y-m-d H:i', $event->time / 1000) .
 PHP_EOL;
 }
 ```
 Many of the get requests will match more entries than the API will return in one request.
-A convenience method has been provided to return the next
-page of entries after you have performed a successful get request:
+A convenience method has been provided to return the next page of entries after you have performed a successful get request:

 $response = $meetup->getNext($response);